Violeta Miqueli Mayoz de González

 ANARCHISM

-With her husband, Herminio González, she organized the Cigar workers in Florida and had to hide several nights in a cemetery from hitmen hired by the Cigar factory owners.
+Violeta organized the Cigar workers in Florida.
+With her husband, Herminio González, she had to hide several nights in a cemetery from hitmen supposedly hired by the Cigar factory owners.

-“have neither certainty, tranquility, sustenance, nor life in this valley of irresponsible, vain, and cowardly people.
+In 1940, Violeta finished her article sharing what she believed was the fate of anarcha-feminists, who “have neither certainty, tranquility, sustenance, nor life in this valley of irresponsible, vain, and cowardly people.
 Nothing protects us.
 Neither the laws of the state nor the unconditional brotherhood of the world workers.
-The state calls us “outlaws,” and the unwise look at us with pity because we do not want to dig into the mess of social pestilences.”
-(Miqueli.
-“La verdad no se viste.”
-Cultura Proletaria.
-March 2, 1940).
-Trans.
-MF.
+The state calls us “outlaws,” and the unwise look at us with pity because we do not want to root in this quagmire of social pestilence.”